 Introduction

 Seven Stories is committed to protecting your personal information.
-Our Privacy Notice gives you detailed information on when and why we collect your personal information, how we use it and how we keep it secure.
+Our Privacy Notice gives you detailed information on when and why we collect your personal information, how we use it, and how we keep it secure.

 Seven Stories, the National Centre for Children’s Books is a registered charity (Number 1056812).
-Jon Riley, Chief Operating Officer is the data controller of your personal information.

 Contact details for Seven Stories: